dotnet/core-setup/Documentation/design-docs/COM-activation.md

 ### .NET Framework Class COM Activation

 The .NET Framework uses a shim library (`mscoree.dll`) to facilitate the loading of the CLR into a process performing activation - one of the many uses of `mscoree.dll`.
 When .NET Framework 4.0 was released, `mscoreei.dll` was introduced to provide a level of indirection between the system installed shim (`mscoree.dll`) and a specific framework shim as well as to enable side-by-side CLR scenarios.
 An important consideration of the system wide shim is that of servicing.
-Serviving `mscoree.dll` is difficult due to any process with a loaded .NET Framework instance will also have the shim loaded, thus requiring a system reboot to when the shim must be serviced.
+Servicing `mscoree.dll` is difficult since any process with a loaded .NET Framework instance will have the shim loaded, thus requiring a system reboot in order to service the shim.

-During .NET server registration, the shim is identified as the in-proc server to be queried for class activation.
-Along with the shim being defined as the COM in-proc server, additional metadata is inserted into the registry that indicates what .NET assembly to load and what type to activate.
+During .NET class registration, the shim is identified as the in-proc server for the class.
+Additional metadata is inserted into the registry to indicate what .NET assembly to load and what type to activate.
 For example, in addition to the typical [in-proc server](https://docs.microsoft.com/en-us/windows/desktop/com/inprocserver32) registry values the following values are added to the registry for the `TypeLoadException` class.

 ```
 "Assembly"="mscorlib, Version=1.0.5000.0, Culture=neutral, PublicKeyToken=b77a5c561934e089"